Forming a Political Party in Iowa

 Iowa law prohibits NPPOs from using “the name, or any part thereof, of any political party authorized or entitled under ... chapter [43, Primary Elections,] to nominate a ticket by primary vote.”
 (See Iowa Code section 43.121 for more.)

-In short, this means that no part or version of the word Democratic or Republican can be used as part of an NPPO's name.
+This means that no part or version of the word Democratic or Republican can be used as part of an NPPO's name.
 Also, the Code limits the length of the name of an NPPO to not more than five words.
 (See Iowa Code section 44.3 for more.)